 # use very high $read_inc to speed up reading hcache'd maildirs folder-hook . 'set read_inc=1000' # use lower value for reading slower remote IMAP folders folder-hook ^imap 'set read_inc=100' # use even lower value for reading even slower remote POP folders folder-hook ^pop 'set read_inc=1'

-To improve performance and permanently cache whole messages, please refer to Mutt's so-called body caching for details.
+To improve performance and permanently cache whole messages and headers, please refer to body caching and header caching for details.

 Even though a regular expression search is fast, it's several times slower than a pure string search which is noticeable especially on large folders.
 As a consequence, a string search should be used instead of a regular expression search if the user already knows enough about the search pattern.